The human eye

 nearsighted, is the power of the intraocular lens greater or less than the

-Discuss your questions with your fellow students on Piazza!
+Discuss your questions with your fellow students in the discussion forum!